Chart Color Schemes

 Wattle Grove is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Wattle Grove, as per the latest Census data, 99.7% of dwellings were houses, with the remaining 0.3% being other types such as semi-detached homes and apartments.
-This is in contrast to Perth metro's figures of 93.9% houses and 6.1% other dwellings.
-Home ownership in Wattle Grove stood at 21.2%, with mortgaged properties making up 64.2% and rented dwellings accounting for 14.7%.
-The median monthly mortgage repayment in the area was $1,993, exceeding Perth metro's average of $1,907.
-The median weekly rent in Wattle Grove was recorded at $430, compared to Perth metro's figure of $370.
-Nationally, Wattle Grove's median monthly mortgage repayments were higher than the Australian average of $1,863, while median weekly rents were substantially above the national figure of $375.
+The latest Census evaluation found that 99.7% of dwellings in Wattle Grove were houses, with the remaining 0.3% being semi-detached homes, apartments, or other types.
+This is compared to Perth metro's figures of 93.9% houses and 6.1% other dwellings.
+Home ownership in Wattle Grove stood at 21.2%, with mortgaged properties at 64.2% and rented ones at 14.7%.
+The median monthly mortgage repayment was $1,993, higher than Perth metro's average of $1,907.
+The median weekly rent in Wattle Grove was $430, compared to Perth metro's $370.
+Nationally, Wattle Grove's median monthly mortgage repayments were higher at $1,993 versus the Australian average of $1,863, and rents were substantially higher at $430 compared to the national figure of $375.

 Frequently Asked Questions - Housing